spotinst/help/src/docs/ocean/features/troubleshoot-right-sizing.md

 This may indicate that the VPA updater and admission controller pods are not reporting.

 In this case, the right-sizing recommendations cannot be injected when a pod is launched, and you will not be able to attach a rule to a workload, which will move to the **Limited** status.

+>**Note**: Spot only checks the health of the VPA pods belonging to the Spot VPA Project, not the Native VPA one.